President: Maureen Sullivan

 Jan moved to Ajijic a year ago from Cleveland, Ohio where she was a teacher and speech pathologist at several Orthodox Jewish day schools.
 She loves the people of Mexico and of course, the weather.
 Jan continues to do private consulting here with children who need to work on their English, reading, writing and speech.

-Lay Rabbi: David Rosett
+Service Leader: David Rosett

 David is the Prayer Leader at LCJC and lives with his wife Consuelo in Guadalajara.
 He teaches in the Modern Language Department at the University of Guadalajara.